"Bokalon"

 Monday closed

-Closed also Nov 1, Dec 24, 25 and 31, Jan 1 and Saturdays, Sundays and Holidays in January
+Closed also Nov 1, Dec 24, 25 and 31, Jan 1 and Saturdays, Sundays in January and Febuary

 Entrance fee